-This table shows the scores to be eligible for the Express, Normal (Academic) and normal (Technical) streams in secondary school.
+This table shows the scores that are eligible for the Express, Normal (Academic) and normal (Technical) streams in secondary school.

-Do note that streaming will be abolished in secondary schools after 2023 and it’s going to be replaced with subject-based banding (SBB) where students will be able to take different subjects at different levels
+From 2023, streaming in secondary schools will be replaced by subject-based banding (SBB) where students will be able to take different subjects at different levels.

 Will my child be offered Higher Mother Tongue in secondary school?

-Otherwise, if your child scored anything from 9 to 14, he/she will only be offered Higher Mother Tongue if he/she has attained AL1 or AL2 in that subject.
-Having said that, some schools may still offer them the subject if they have shown exceptional interest and potential in it.
+If your child obtains a score from 9 to 14, they will only be offered Higher Mother Tongue if they have attained AL1 or AL2 in it at the primary level.
+However, some schools may still offer your child the subject if they have shown exceptional interest and potential in it.